 Keto Low-Carb Soft and Chewy Chocolate Chip Cookies is the best quick and easy cookie dough recipe.
-These cookies are gluten-free and practically zero and no carb with only 1 gram of net carbs!
+These cookies are made with almond flour and are practically zero and no carb with only 2 grams of net carbs!
 This dessert is perfect for ketosis and the ketogenic diet.

 These keto chocolate chip cookies are SIMPLE.
 They are super easy to make.
 I absolutely love bringing quick and easy recipes to this blog every week.
 Simple means you won’t need a standing mixer for this recipe!
 If using one is your thing, go ahead!
 But it isn’t necessary.

 Here’s what I love about the keto lifestyle.
 So many ingredients are right at your fingertips within your own home for recipes.
-My keto desserts such as Keto Cheesecake, Keto Cheesecake Fat Bombs, and Keto Brownies all use the same type of ingredients: Almond Flour, Swerve Sweetener, and Lily’s Dark Chocolate Premium Baking Chips.
+My keto desserts such as Keto Cheesecake, Keto Cheesecake Fat Bombs, and Keto Brownies have all been a hit!
+I hope you love these, too!

 Erythritol is naturally found in some fruits and vegetables, and even some fermented food.
 Your body processes it a lot differently than other sugar alcohols.
 Bottom line, it’s a lot less gassy.

-If you choose to use a zero-calorie sweetener other than Swerve, like stevia, you will have to convert this serving into a much smaller allotment.
+If you choose to use a zero-calorie sweetener other than monkfruit, like stevia, you will have to convert this serving into a much smaller allotment.

-Step 1: Add your Zero Calorie Sweetener to a mixing bowl with the butter.
+- Add your sweetener to a mixing bowl with the butter.